apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

 .. ts:cv:: CONFIG proxy.config.net.sock_mss_in INT 0

    Same as the command line option ``--accept_mss`` that sets the MSS for all incoming requests.
-   Note: TCP_MAXSEG socket option not valid when mptcp is enabled
+   Note: If MPTCP is enabled, TCP_MAXSEG socket option is not supported.

 .. ts:cv:: CONFIG proxy.config.net.sock_packet_mark_in INT 0x0